 - 19.1.
 All goods and services must be checked promptly on receipt to ensure that they accord with order requirements and suppliers advised promptly about any discrepancies.
 Copies of signed delivery notes must be retained.
 If deliveries have to be acknowledged prior to checking, endorse the delivery note 'Goods received unchecked'. - 19.2.
-Invoices must be checked and not authorized for payment until the goods or services have been checked, unless authority is in place to pay in advance (see Regulation 18.4). - 19.3.
+Invoices must be checked and not authorized for payment until the goods or services have been checked, unless authority is in place to pay in advance (see Regulation 18.4) and those exceeding £1,000,000 have been countersigned by the Director of Finance. - 19.3.
 Payments to individuals must comply with Regulation 31.6. - 19.4.
 Heads of Department shall establish arrangements for monitoring and regular appraisal of purchasing activity to ensure that best value for money is secured for current and future purchases.